 Plastic Wrap Alcohol Ink on Small Ceramic Bowl

-A while back I picked up some small white bowls from Big Lots.
+A while back I picked up some small white bowls from Big Lots (these look similar) with a nice satin finish.
 I already inked one bowl using the flame method, but I still have a few bowls left, so I decided to give one the plastic wrap treatment.

 Then I dripped ink on the plastic wrap until I liked the combination of colors and the plastic was mostly full of color.

-Then I placed my bowl in the center of the plastic wrap and carefully applied the plastic wrap to the sides without smoothing it out too much.
+Then I placed my bowl in the center of the plastic wrap and carefully applied the plastic wrap to the sides without smoothing it out too much (so it keeps the wrinkled pattern).
 Then I flipped it over to dry.